 Falmouth is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Falmouth’s overall crime rate is lower than average for the country.

 Falmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Falmouth is one of the most well-educated cities in the nation.
 45.33% of adults in Falmouth have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Falmouth in 2010 was $41,695, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,780 for a family of four.
+The per capita income in Falmouth in 2010 was $44,517, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $178,068 for a family of four.
 However, Falmouth contains both very wealthy and poor people as well.

 Falmouth is a somewhat ethnically-diverse town.
 The people who call Falmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falmouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Falmouth include Irish, English, Italian, German, and Portuguese.

 The most common language spoken in Falmouth is English.
 Other important languages spoken here include Portuguese and French.